Sh3llSp4wn/sh3llsp4wn.github.io/_posts/2022-11-28-Shellcode-With-The-Default-Linux-Toolchain.md

 ```

-Upon disassemble this c program uses the `write` wrapper provided by the compiler's standard library.
-These eventually resolve to the actual `write` syscall, but not without some layers of abstraction and error checking.
+Upon disassembly this c program uses the `write` wrapper provided by the OS standard library.
+These eventually resolve to the actual `write` syscall, but not without significant layers of abstraction and error checking.
 (In most standard library implementations these `syscall` like interfaces provide a clean interface for extracting error conditions via the `errno` pattern.
-This constitutes a large amount of the code the standard library provides in addition to the call to the actual syscall interface itself.)
+This constitutes a large amount of the code the standard library provides - in addition to the call to the actual syscall interface itself.).
 ![](/images/main_dis.png)

 So, lets look at what this imported `write` looks like.